vstanyshevskyy/tree-builder/README.md

 ![Google Lighthouse score](https://i.imgur.com/7OZoCC1.png)

 ## Technology Used
-I used [Preact](https://preactjs.com/) with [Preact Compat](https://www.npmjs.com/package/preact-compat) that allows to use write React code and save a lot of bandwith at the same time (it's about 3k g-zipped).
+I used [Preact](https://preactjs.com/) with [Preact Compat](https://www.npmjs.com/package/preact-compat) that allows to write React code and saves a lot of bandwidth at the same time (Preact is about 3k g-zipped).

 I bootstrapped the project using [Preact-CLI](https://github.com/developit/preact-cli).
-It gives the all modern developer experience including
+It has these features out of the box:
 * Webpack
 * ES6 transpiling + polyfills
 * CSS preprocessors